devkral/django-fast-ratelimit/README.md

     *  PEEK: only lookup
     *  INCREASE: count up and return result
     *  RESET: return former result and reset (default: {PEEK})
+  * include_reset: add reset method to Ratelimit object if no cache bypass is in use

 returns following dict